-The recently introduced hypermarkets are huge (up to 100,000 square feet), with up to 60 checkout counters.
+Hypermarkets which were introduced in Saudi Arabia in 2004 are huge (up to 200,000 square feet), with up to 50 checkout counters.
 They provide more than 55,000 items including foodstuffs, clothing, tools, toys, and electronics.
 To date, there are more than 60 hypermarkets dispersed in the three major cites of the Kingdom (Riyadh, Jeddah and Dammam).
 Saudi companies are not subject to income taxes, and financial information is not available to the public.

-Major Saudi supermarkets such as Panda, Othaim, Tamimi, Danube, as well as the French hypermarket Carrefour, import a significant percentage of dry goods directly from the United States, employing consolidators.
+Major Saudi supermarkets such as Hyper Panda, Othaim, Danube, Lulu, Carrefour as well as Tamimi, the leading Class A supermarket in Saudi Arabia import a significant percentage of dry goods directly from the United States, employing consolidators.
 Tamimi imports chilled beef, and dairy products, fresh fruit and vegetables directly from the United States.
 Chilled beef, strawberries, apples, celery, lettuce, and other selected produce are flown in, while others arrive by ship in containers.
-These supermarkets and superstores attend U.S. based as well as regional shows such as Gulfood in Dubai, SIAL in Paris and Anuga in

-Cologne, Germany to seek new products and establish contact with potential U.S. suppliers.
+These supermarkets and superstores attend U.S. based as well as regional shows such as Gulfood in Dubai, SIAL in Paris and Anuga in Cologne, Germany to seek new products and establish contact with potential U.S. suppliers